Various Function Return Methods

 .

-This is used when a function simply outputs a value using print
+This applies when a function uses print

-but does not explicitly return a value.
+to display a result but does not explicitly return anything."

 # Function to print a message def print_message(message): # Ends without return resulting in None print(message) result = print_message("Hello") # Prints None print(result)